microsoft/LocalizedStringKit/README.md

 ### Strings bundle

-The app and the library need to be able to access the strings bundle.
+The app and the library need to be able to access the strings bundle(s).
 To do this we are going to do some basic setup:

+#### Primary Bundle

 1. Create a folder in your app project somewhere named `LocalizedStringKit`.
 2. Inside that folder, create a new folder named `LocalizedStringKit.bundle` (this will turn it into a bundle).